-Knemidokoptic Mange or Scaly Leg and Face Disease in Birds
+Knemidokoptic Mange (Scaly Leg and Beak Disease) in Birds

 By Gregory Rich, DVM; Rick Axelson, DVM

-Most commonly, parakeets (also called budgerigars or budgies), cockatiels, lovebirds, and canaries are infected.
-It is more common to see this disease in relatively young birds, but adults may also be affected by these mites.
+The commonly infected bird species include parakeets (also called budgerigars or budgies), cockatiels, lovebirds, and canaries.
+It is more common to see this disease in relatively young birds, but adults may also be affected.

 How can I tell if my bird is infected?

-In canaries, the lesions or skin condition is a bit different.
-The mites cause crusted projections from the legs and toes, giving the condition in canaries its common name of "tassel-foot".
-Your veterinarian can usually confirm the diagnosis with a physical examination and microscopic analysis of the crusts by use of a skin scraping to look for the microscopic mites, just like a dog or cat veterinarian would do to look for mange mites.
+In canaries, the skin condition is a bit different.
+The mites cause crusted projections from the legs and toes, giving the condition in canaries its common name of “tassel-foot.”
+Your veterinarian can usually confirm the diagnosis with a physical examination and by performing a skin scraping to look for the mites with a microscope, just as a dog or cat veterinarian would look for mange mites.

 How did my bird become infected?

-The disease is usually transmitted by close contact between infected birds.
-However, it is also felt that there is a genetic predisposition to the condition, as not every bird exposed to an infected bird will develop the condition.
+Knemidokoptic mange is usually transmitted by close contact between infected birds.
+However, there may be a genetic predisposition to the condition, as not all birds exposed to an infected bird will develop the condition.

 How is knemidokoptic mange treated?

 Veterinarians typically use an antiparasitic drug to kill the microscopic mites.
-You should also disinfect your bird's cage, perches, bowls, and toys with soap and water or a common household cleaner to prevent re-infection.
-Mite sprays sold at pet stores are usually ineffective in treating the condition.
+You should also disinfect your bird’s cage, perches, bowls, and toys with soap and water or a common household cleaner to prevent re-infection.
+Mite sprays sold at pet stores are usually not effective at treating the condition.
 Mite protector devices do not work and contain a chemical known to cause cancer in humans.
-These mite protectors have been incriminated in the deaths of some birds.
+These mite protectors have also been implicated in the deaths of some birds.
+Follow your veterinarian’s advice to effectively treat knemidokoptic mange.

 Related Articles